kingston-hackSpace/Rotary_Dial_Phone/The_Trimphone.md

  **STEP 2.2: Exploring ringing patterns (OPTIONAL)**

 The ringing pattern in the previous code has been programmed to sound that way.
-If you would like it to sound differently, you can re-programme the pattern.
+If you would like it to sound different, you can re-programme the pattern.

 The ringing pattern is entirely controlled by one array in your code:

     const unsigned long ringPattern[] = {400, 200, 400, 2000};

-This is a sequence, cycling through 4 steps (array of 4 objects), in which the values are durations in milliseconds for each step.
-Change this values to explore different patterns:
+This is a sequence, cycling through 4 steps (array of 4 values), in which the values are durations in milliseconds for each step.
+Change these values to explore different patterns:

     const unsigned long ringPattern[] = {100, 0, 300, 100};